 6. Walk or Bike Across the Golden Gate Bridge

 The bridge is still open to pedestrians and cyclists, and without the typical touristy crowds, you can maximize your chance of getting unobstructed city views from the bridge.

 7. Take in the street art

 A walk around the Mission District to take in the neighborhood’s famous murals is always a good idea, especially these days, when anything outdoors is a safer bet.
 No visit to the neighborhood would be complete without a stroll through tourist favorite Clarion Alley, where you’ll find a constantly rotating showcase of colorful murals chronicling the city’s past, present, and future.
 But once you’ve ticked Clarion off your list, be sure to walk further south to Balmy Alley.
 Scoping out its lesser-known murals before grabbing a scoop of ice cream (or three) at nearby Humphry Slocombe is one of our favorite non-touristy things to do in San Francisco.

-HI San Francisco Downtown hostel, right near Union Square, is open and back in the business of welcoming travelers to the City by the Bay.
+HI San Francisco Downtown hostel, right near Union Square, and HI San Francisco FIsherman’s Wharf hostel, in the gorgeous Fort Mason waterfront park, are re-opening for travelers to the City by the Bay.
 And even though hostelling may look a little different right now, we’re still here to help you have an affordable, fun, and above all, safe stay.
 Learn more about the health and safety measures we’ve implemented to protect our guests and staff so you can rest easy.